fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 }
 ```

-### Modify application configuration
+### Modify configuration

-Modifies the Fleet application's configuration with the supplied information.
+Modifies the Fleet's configuration with the supplied information.

 `PATCH /api/v1/kolide/config`